If my trip around the world taught me one thing, it's how much I prefer to celebrate Christmas surrounded by family in

 Walking out to the balcony, I was surprised to see people lighting off fireworks in the street below while cars were driving by.

-I watched as some cars swerved to avoid the projectiles, which were traveling horizontally as often as they were vertical.
+I watched as some cars swerved to avoid the projectiles, traveling horizontally as often as they were vertical.

 “What a crazy scene,” I thought.
 Indeed, something you wouldn't see in any major American city unless you were looking to be arrested.

 Private Home in Medellín, Colombia